 So I must share the fact with you and if you think it’s what you can put up to, then let’s dive into it and see what blogging entails.

 The conventional theory on deciding what to blog about is that you should blog about what you love.

 I have a contrary opinion to this, but I would try my best to analyze my theory on what to blog about.

 It’s essential to understand where the money is coming from before you can make money from your blog.
-Have a proper understanding of the source of the funds will give insight into how to make money from blogging.
+Having a proper understanding of the source of the funds will give insight into how to make money from blogging.

 How Does A Blog Make Money?

 As regards to the ads, there are various types of ads.
 You can use an in-house ads platform on your blog.
-Or you can join one of the popular ads serving platform and display their ads on your blog to earn money.
+Or you can join one of the popular ads serving platforms and display their ads on your blog to earn money.

 Somebody is paying you to display ads on your blog, that’s the basics of what brings the money to your blog.

 There was a time when blogging was not very popular as it is right now.
 Then advertisers don’t have many options as to who can display their ads.